-8. Test administration
+1.1.8.
+Test administration

-Rationale: Certain variations in the testing procedure are particularly likely to affect test performance.
-Among them are session timing, the administration of test materials and support material like blank papers and calculators, the instructions given prior to testing, the rules for excluding students from the assessment, etc. A full list of relevant test conditions is given in the school-level materials.
+26. Rationale: Certain variations in the testing procedure are particularly likely to affect test performance.
+Among them are session timing, the administration of test materials and support material like blank papers and calculators, the instructions given prior to testing, the rules for excluding students from the assessment, etc. A list of these and other relevant test conditions is given in the school-level materials.
 To ensure that the data are collected consistently, and in a comparable fashion, for all participants, it is therefore very important to keep the chain of action in the data collection process as constant as possible.

-Furthermore, the goal of the assessment is to arrive at results which cover a wide range of areas.
+27. Furthermore, the goal of the assessment is to arrive at results which cover a wide range of areas.
 Given the time constraints, any one student is presented only with a certain portion of the test items.
 Moreover, to preclude sources of random error unforeseen by the test administrators and the test designers, the students taking part in the survey have to be selected a-priori, in a statistically random fashion.
-Only then do the students participating in the study mirror the population of 15-year-old students in the country.
-The statistical analysis takes this sampling design into account, thereby arriving at results that are representative for the population at large.
-For these reasons, it is of utmost importance to assign the proper test booklets or computer equivalent to the participants specified beforehand.
+Only then will the students participating in the study mirror the population of fifteen-year-old students in the country.
+The statistical analysis will take this sampling design into account, thereby arriving at results that are representative for the population at large.
+For these reasons, it is of utmost importance to assign the proper instruments (tests and questionnaires) to the participants specified beforehand.
 The student tracking form is central in monitoring whether this goal has been achieved.

-The test administrator plays a central role in all of these issues.
+28. The test administrator plays a central role in all of these issues.
 Special consideration is therefore given to the training of the test administrators, ensuring that as little variation in the data as possible is caused by random or systematic variation in the activities of test administrators.

-An important part of the testing situation relates to the relationship between test administrators and test participants.
+29. An important part of the testing situation relates to the relationship between test administrators and test participants.
 Therefore, any personal interaction between test administrators and students, either in the past or in the testing situation, counteracts the goal of collecting data in a consistent fashion across countries and participants.
-Strict objectivity of the test administrator, on the other hand, is instrumental in collecting data that reflect the level of literacy obtained, and that are not influenced by factors unrelated to literacy.
-The results based on these data are representative for the population under consideration.
+Strict objectivity of the test administrator, on the other hand, is instrumental in collecting data that reflect the level of literacy obtained, and that are not influenced by factors un-related to literacy.
+The results based on these data will be representative for the population under consideration.

-Standard 8.1 All test sessions follow international procedures as specified in the PISA-D operations manuals, particularly the procedures that relate to:
+Standard 8.1 All test sessions follow international procedures as specified in the PISA school-level materials, particularly the procedures that relate to:

 - test session timing,

 - maintaining test conditions,

 - responding to students' questions,

 - student tracking, and

-assigning assessment materials.
+- assigning assessment materials.

 Standard 8.2 The relationship between Test Administrators and participating students must not compromise the credibility of the test session.
-In particular, the Test Administrator should not be the reading, mathematics, or science instructor of any student in the assessment sessions he or she will administer for PISA-D.
+In particular, the Test Administrator should not be the reading, mathematics, or science instructor, a relative, or a personal acquaintance of any student in the assessment sessions he or she will administer for PISA.